noahsadir/nes-emulator/README.md

 A **very** basic NES Emulator written entirely in C, with portability in mind.

+#### 03/01/2023 Update

+I'm currently rewriting large portions of this emulator to make it less hacky.

+Because of this, there may be a disconnect between the documentation and the source code, along with lots of other quirks.

 #### Quick Note

 I mostly wrote this for fun, and it certainly isn't near feature complete.

 #### Another Note

-The details below pertain to the core emulator.
-The Z80 port was done out of sheer curiosity and is not being actively worked on.
+~The details below pertain to the core emulator.
+The Z80 port was done out of sheer curiosity and is not being actively worked on.~

+I removed the separate Z80 port, but may add support for other platforms in a more unified manner.
+This includes a TI-84 CE port that will presumably run at <1 FPS.

 #### Dependencies
 - SDL2